midnightntwrk/midnight-architecture/components/PubSubIndexer/README.md

 ![](./components.svg)

+**Events Source:** This component is responsible for subscribing to and requesting data from a node.

+**Indexer:** The indexer receives events from the events source, processes them, and stores them in the index.
+It also takes care of notifying the pubsub mechanism about these events.

+**Pubsub Mechanism:** This component allows various parts of the system to publish and subscribe to specific topics, facilitating real-time data updates.

+**Subscription API:** The subscription API provides WebSocket-based subscriptions.
+Clients can use it to receive real-time updates and notifications about events and data changes.

+**Query API:** This component offers an HTTP API that allows clients to query and retrieve data from the index, providing a more structured and user-friendly way to access information through a GraphQL interface.

 ### Wallets

 Wallets allow users to build transactions that transfer tokens and/or call or deploy contracts.
 All transactions will spend some of the user's coins, so wallets need to know the transactions that send coins to the user's addresses, and they also need to know when a transaction they submitted was confirmed, in order to mark the input coins as spent and remove them from their available coins.

 ### dApps

 dApps are all about contracts, and so they need to know when a contract's state was updated.
 This means knowing when and how a contract was called, in order to update the state.

 ### Block explorers

 A block explorer will typically allow users to find blocks by their hash or height, find transactions by hash, or get a contract state by address.
 PubSub-Indexer allows for simply doing these kind of queries and getting an immediate response.

 ## Operating Environment